 Front-line customer service may not be everyone’s ideal job and oftentimes, it is exhausting.
 Especially when Gallup reported that 13% to 16% of the workforce is actively disengaged, with almost 70% still not even categorized as engaged at work.
-Plus, there is a high turnover rate in call centers so it seems that call center agents contribute a great deal to these disengagement statistics.
+Employee engagement and motivation is a real concern for many businesses and industries.

 Our first call center motivation idea is a big one: provide your agents with top tools so they can do their best work.
 It’s far too much of a hassle for your team to be jumping from window to window or app to app, aimlessly searching for information, jotting everything down on paper forms, and using a ton of disjointed systems.